 – if an employee/worker dies as a result of occupational exposure to coronavirus e.g care workers / NHS staff/ etc

-Current advice is to work from home where possible.
-However if this is not possible and you encounter cases of Coronavirus at work you should close the workplace and seek advice from your local authority regarding any deep cleaning requirements.
+If home working is not possible and you encounter cases of Coronavirus at work you should close the workplace and seek advice from your local authority regarding any deep cleaning requirements.

 Q. Is it mandatory to do a risk assessment?
 How detailed does it need to be?
 What is the risk assessment based on?

 It is recommended that a specific COVID-19 risk assessment be carried out for your business.